 Jarrah House is a residential treatment program in Sydney for women living with drug use and mental health issues.
 Jarrah House allows children.

 For more information call (02) 9661 6555 or check out jarrahhouse.com.au

 Kedesh Rehabilitation Services

-Kedesh is a medium-term residential treatment facility in the Wollongong area for people living with drug use and mental health issues.
+Kedesh is a medium-term residential treatment facility in the Wollongong area for people requiring substance support or therapeutic services.

 Local intake lines

 Each NSW Health local health district has a local central intake telephone line to connect people with alcohol and other drug services in that region.
 Note that some local intake lines operate during business hours only.
 ADIS can be contacted 24 hours 7 days a week.

 Nar-Anon groups are self-help support groups for family and friends of people who have a problem with drugs.
 They follow a twelve-step framework for the reduction of alcohol and substance use.